losrobbos/coding-advanced-resources/README.md

 Without getting into all the details, Typescript makes your code (much!) more robust by adding so called TYPES to your JavaScript code.

+At the end of the day you can see your application as a big chain of calling functions, passing data around, changing data, returning data, displaying data.
+That is actually all there is.

+So what do you guess is the most common ISSUE in our functions then?

+In the IT world there is a common meme called "Shit it - Shit out".
+Meaning: Incorrect INPUT data will return incorrect OUTPUT data.
+It is that simple.

+TYPES will assure that you call your functions with CORRECT INPUT PARAMETERS throughout your code and also makes sure functions always RETURN the correct, expected OUTPUT DATA format.

+By this simple "hardening" of your functions, probably 80% of issues in your application code can already be eliminated.
+Sometimes more, sometimes less.
+But definitely: It will impact the stability of your code massively.

+Of course, sometimes also our functions PROCESS the data incorrectly, because we used wrong logic.
+This is something TypeScript cannot solve.
+At the end of the day, also SOME debugging fun must be left for us ;)

 - TypeScript Intro - PlayList: https://www.youtube.com/watch?v=2pZmKW9-I_k&list=PLzAGFfNxKFuZgoZJPAfW_DeA2guNk849V

 - React with TypeScript - Playlist: https://www.youtube.com/watch?v=TiSGujM22OI&list=PLC3y8-rFHvwi1AXijGTKM0BKtHzVC-LSK